MadNLP/powertech-tutorial/docs/src/4-optimal-powerflow.md

 end
 ````

-Before diving into the solution on the GPU, we show how to solve `case9`
-using MadNLP:
+Solving `case9` is straightforward using MadNLP:

 ````@example 4-optimal-powerflow
 using MadNLP